diagrams/diagrams-doc/doc/manual.rst

 Global units
 ~~~~~~~~~~~~

-Whereas `Local` values are interpreted in the current, "local" vector
+Whereas `local` values are interpreted in the current, "local" vector
-space, `Global` values are interpreted in the final, "global" vector
+space, `global` values are interpreted in the final, "global" vector
 space of the diagram that is rendered.
 In the following example,
-`theSq` is specified as having a `Global` line width of `1`; five
+`theSq` is specified as having a `global` line width of `1`; five
 differently-scaled copies of the square are laid out, so that the entire
 scaled diagram has a width of around `6` units.
 The lines, having a
-line width of `Global 0.05`, are thus about 0.8% of the width of the
+line width of `global 0.05`, are thus about 0.8% of the width of the
 entire diagram.

 .. class:: dia-lhs